godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 coerce a value to be of a certain type, in particular for object types, you can use the casting operator ``as``.

-Casting between object types results in the same object if the value is of the same type or a subtype of the cast type.
+Casting between object types or traits results in the same object if the value is of the same type or a subtype of the cast type, or if the value uses the trait.

 ::

     var my_node2D: Node2D
     my_node2D = $Sprite2D as Node2D # Works since Sprite2D is a subtype of Node2D.

-If the value is not a subtype, the casting operation will result in a ``null`` value.
+If the value is not a subtype or does not use the trait, the casting operation will result in a ``null`` value.

 ::